Audio¶

 | Set Mute | Mute, Unmute, or Toggle mute.
 Muting preserves playback position unlike Stop. |

-Pipeline Actions (Volume, Pitch, Spatial Blend)¶
+Pipeline Operations (Volume, Pitch, Spatial Blend Over Time)¶

-Play Audio Process¶
+Play Audio Operation¶

 | Property | Behavior |